snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- New project to import Retail data into local machine after cleaning the data
 - Code to predict probability of churn in Telecom data using logistics regression
 - Code to build regression model to predict Churn Rate for a Telecom Company based on Monthly Charges, Tenor and Contract type
 - Code to Retrieve Telecom Data from SQL and Summarize Customers by Contract Type